euc-releases/vmware-ws1-sdk-xamarin/GettingStarted.md

     d) For authentication, timeout and data-loss prevention features, all the application activities should extend from `Com.Airwatch.Gateway.UI.GatewayBaseActivity`.
 It allows the application to handle the lifecycle correctly and to manage the state of **Workspace ONE SDK**.

-### Note
+#### Note

-    If the app cannot extend  AWApplication class, it can also use the delegate approach, please follow the below link for more details at <https://docs.vmware.com/en/VMware-Workspace-ONE-UEM/services/SDK_Android/GUID-B59ECD0A-92CF-4EC8-8A39-34B80F1D8788.html>
+    If the app cannot extend  AWApplication class, it can also use the delegate approach, more details at <https://docs.vmware.com/en/VMware-Workspace-ONE-UEM/services/SDK_Android/GUID-B59ECD0A-92CF-4EC8-8A39-34B80F1D8788.html>

 ### Features